 It was still a little dark as we began our journey.

-We continued to rangle the fish in with the big net when it was close enough to the side of the boat.
-Apparently I caught a big walleye.
+We continued to wrangle the fish in with the big net when it was close enough to the side of the boat.
+Apparently, I caught a big Walleye.

 Let’s just say everyone on the river knew the boat with the girls had just caught a fish.

 Not too long after that, I caught my first Steelhead with the same level of excitement.

 We both had gotten a few bites but my reaction time was still a little slow to yank the pole back really fast and hard.
 After a while, my friend began catching fish too.
 First, she caught a little trout and then moved on to steelhead.